 In addition, AEF carries its outreach programs into hospitals, nursing homes, classrooms, parks, and corporate events with Birds of Prey shows featuring many of our non-releasable raptors (the stars of the show.)
 The caregiver/handlers of these birds are knowledgeable and entertaining, and delight their audiences with stories unique to each bird and the species it represents.

 At Dollywood, our Wings of America birds of prey show has educated millions of visitors, while providing a fast-paced, always entertaining hour of fun.

 Challenger, the non-releasable, free-flying Bald Eagle has performed thousands of soul-stirring flights over stadiums and corporate events.
 He has inspired Senators and House Members; visited with the Secretary of the Interior, and even met United States Presidents.
 He has appeared on national TV shows and is undoubtedly the world’s most recognized Bald Eagle.
-Challenger continues to advocate for his species, raising awareness about the Bald Eagle and what it stands for.
-Those who have been fortunate enough to see him fly experience a feeling of pride and patriotism.
+Although Challenger retired from free flights in 2019, he continues to advocate for his species, raising awareness about the Bald Eagle and what it stands for.

 It is up to every one of us to be torchbearers for the future; to speak for the animals; to protect the planet for generations yet to come.